longwei66/mountainbikeR/README.md

-# mountainbiker - when Mountain meets mountainbike
+# mountainbiker - when R meets mountainbike and strava

 ## What is mountainbikeR